 "long_explanation": "In Vietnamese grammar, 'sáng sáng' is a form of reduplication.
 This grammar point is used to express an action, condition, or event that is ongoing, persistent, or repetitive.
 It can also be used to emphasize a certain state, giving the sentence a descriptive or emphatic effect.
 It is important to note that not all words can be reduplicated, and the vocabulary may change meaning when it is reduplicated.",

 "formation": "Example of grammar formation for given grammar point",

 "examples": [

 {

-"vn": "Thức sáng sáng vậy, bạn có bị mệt không?",
+"vn": "Sáng sáng, bạn thức dậy sớm vậy, bạn có bị mệt không?",

 "en": "Waking up so early, aren't you tired?"

 },

 {